Azure-Readiness/HOL-IntroToCloudServices/HOL.md

 	>**Note:** The **InitializeStorage** method first ensures that it executes only once.
 It reads the storage account settings from the Web role configuration, creates a blob container for the images uploaded with each guest book entry and configures it for public access.

-1. Because the web role uses Windows Azure storage services, you need to provide your storage account settings.
+1. Because the web role uses Storage services, you need to provide your storage account settings.
 To create a new setting, in **Solution Explorer**, expand the **Roles** node in the **GuestBook** project, double-click **GuestBook_WebRole** to open the properties for this role and select the **Settings** tab.
 Click **Add Setting**, type _"DataConnectionString"_ in the **Name** column, change the **Type** to _Connection String_, and then click the button labeled with an ellipsis.

 	![Configuring the storage account settings](images/configuring-storage-settings.png?raw=true "Configuring the storage account settings")

 	_Configuring the storage account settings_

-1. In the **Storage Account Connection String** dialog, choose the option labeled **Use the Windows Azure storage emulator** and then click **OK**.
+1. In the **Storage Account Connection String** dialog, choose the option labeled **Use the Storage emulator** and then click **OK**.

 	![Creating a connection string for the storage emulator](images/connection-string-storage-emulator.png?raw=true "Creating a connection string for the storage emulator")

 	_Creating a connection string for the storage emulator_

 	>**Note:** A storage account is a unique endpoint for the Windows Azure Blob, Queue, and Table services.
 You must create a storage account in the Management Portal to use these services.
-In this exercise, you use Windows Azure storage emulator, which is included in the Windows Azure SDK development environment to simulate the Blob, Queue, and Table services available in the cloud.
-If you are building a hosted service that employs storage services or writing any external application that calls storage services, you can test locally against the Windows Azure storage emulator.
+In this exercise, you use Storage emulator, which is included in the Windows Azure SDK development environment to simulate the Blob, Queue, and Table services available in the cloud.
+If you are building a cloud service that employs storage services or writing any external application that calls storage services, you can test locally against the Storage emulator.

 	>To use the storage emulator, you set the value of the **UseDevelopmentStorage** keyword in the connection string for the storage account to true.
 When you publish your application to Windows Azure, you need to update the connection string to specify storage account settings including your account name and shared key.
 For example,

 	>\<Setting name="DataConnectionString" value="DefaultEndpointsProtocol=https;AccountName=YourAccountName;AccountKey=YourAccountKey" /\>

-	>where _YourAccountName_ is the name of your Azure Storage account and YourAccountKey is your access key.
+	>where _YourAccountName_ is the name of your Storage account and YourAccountKey is your access key.

 1. Press **CTRL + S** to save changes to the role configuration.

 1. Finally, you need to set up the environment for the configuration publisher.
 In the **GuestBook_WebRole** project, open the **Global.asax.cs** file.

-1. At the top of the file, insert the following namespace declaration to import the types contained in the Microsoft.**WindowsAzure** and **Microsoft.WindowsAzure.ServiceRuntime** namespaces.
+1. At the top of the file, insert the following namespace declaration to import the types contained in the **Microsoft.WindowsAzure** and **Microsoft.WindowsAzure.ServiceRuntime** namespaces.

 	<!-- mark:1-2 -->
 	````C#